SocialGouv/kontinuous/README.md

 ### Test

-all directories added to [tests/samples](tests/samples) are like a `.kube-workflow` directory in a project, it will be automatically tested when you will run `yarn test`.
+all directories added to [tests/samples](tests/samples) are like a `.kw` directory in a project, it will be automatically tested when you will run `yarn test`.
 To run only one test at once you can run `yarn test -t name-of-my-test`.
 To upgrade snapshots run `yarn test -u`.